alces-software/adminware/README.md

 # A flag stating that this tool's command should never be ran in a non-interactive
 # shell.
 It's value must be "True" for this to take effect.
 If a tool is marked as
 # interactive only it will be excluded from tool families and from being run on more
 # than one node at once.
+If it is attempted to run in on more than one node an error
+# will be thrown.
 interactive: True
 ```